 - ReferenceUSA Business – Directory information on USA businesses, from 1 to more than 10,000 employees.
 Includes executive names, company addresses, phone numbers, ticker symbols, websites, headquarters and more.
-This online resource is available remotely, 24/7 to Warrenville Library cardholders.
-You will need your Warrenville library card number and 4 digit pin number to access the database.
+This database is available remotely with your Warrenville Library card number and 4 digit PIN.

 - ReferenceUSA New Business – Directory information on new USA businesses - 50,000 added weekly.
 Includes employee size, sales volume, zip code, SIC listing and more.
-This online resource is available remotely, 24/7 to Warrenville Library cardholders.
-You will need your Warrenville library card number and 4 digit pin number to access the database.
+This database is available remotely with your Warrenville Library card number and 4 digit PIN.

 Inclusion of resources or references to them does not constitute or imply endorsement or support by the Warrenville Public Library District or its employees.
 The Library does not make warranty, express or implied, or assumes any legal liability for accuracy, completeness, or usefulness of any information from these resources.